Lee Quiñones: Life and career

-Quiñones was born at Ponce, Puerto Rico, and raised on the Lower East Side of Manhattan.
+Quiñones was born in Ponce, Puerto Rico, and raised on the Lower East Side of Manhattan.
 Also started drawing at the age of five, and started doing subway graffiti in 1974.
 By 1976, Lee was creating huge murals of graffiti art across the subway system.
 As a subway graffiti artist, Lee almost exclusively painted whole cars, all together about 125 cars.
 He was the major contributor to one of the first-ever whole-trains, along with DOC, MONO and SLAVE, the core members of The Fabulous Five crew, which also included DIRTY SLUG.
 It was the first ever whole-train to run in traffic.

 In November 1976, ten subway cars were painted with a range of colorful murals and set a new benchmark for the scale of graffiti works.
 This is documented in an interview with Quiñones in the book Getting up by Craig Castleman, MIT Press (MA) (October 1982).
 "The Hell Express", "Earth is Hell, Heaven is Life", "Stop the Bomb" are some of Quiñones paintings that ran for months.
 Quiñones pieces were left untouched by other writers and some of them ran for years even though thousands of writers were painting on subway cars at that time.

 Quiñones often added poetic messages in his pieces, such as "Graffiti is art and if art is a crime, please God, forgive me".
 Lee also painted huge handball court murals in his neighborhood, for instance “Howard the Duck,” the first whole handball court mural, in the spring of 1978 outside of his old high school, Corlears Junior High School #56.
 Around this time he befriended Brooklyn-based Fred Brathwaite, who later became known as Fab Five Freddy.
 In December 1979, Claudio Bruni, an art collector and heir to the Bruni wine fortune, offered Quiñones and Fab Five Freddy their first show at his Galleria La Medusa in Rome.
 In 1984, Quiñones participated in the group show Arte di Frontiera: New York Graffiti in Italy.
 By 1985, he was described as a legend among other graffiti artists.